Graduate Student Registration

 Students who have not yet filed an official planned program

-You must see your advisor during the academic advisement period from Monday, March 26 through Friday, April 6.
-Please make sure you make your course selections for the fall as well as complete and submit an official planned program of study during your meeting.
+You must see your advisor during the academic advisement period from Monday, October 22 through Friday, November 2.
+Please make sure you make your course selections for the spring as well as complete and submit an official planned program of study during your meeting.
 (Graduate policy state that the Planned Program must be submitted no later than having earned 16 credits but the sooner this is filed the better protection graduate students have for any changes made to the program.)

 It will be necessary to obtain an Alternate PIN from your advisor before you will be allowed to register.
 Please note that the Alternate PIN will only be available from your department advisors.
 New Alternate PINs are assigned each semester.
-Those provided for last spring 2018 registration will not work for this upcoming fall 2018 semester.
+Those provided for last fall 2018 registration will not work for this upcoming spring 2019 semester.
 (Note also that the registrar will not turn off the Alternate PIN Number requirement.
-Thus, students with no Planned Programs who wait to register late or after the fall semester may encounter delays if faculty advisors are not available to assist them.)
+Thus, students with no Planned Programs who wait to register late or after the spring semester may encounter delays if faculty advisors are not available to assist them.)

 Before meeting with your academic advisor it may be helpful to: